AnsgarKlein/GPG-Gui/README.md

 + Linux

-Windows - untried, but should be possible with effort.
-A Vala installer is available.
+Windows - A Vala installer is available.
+Depending on version, the Vala code requires updating.

 ## Requirements